When software is released, it usually comes with a license that restricts the way it can be used.

 General Public License (GPL) 3

-GPL 3 is more compatible than GPL 2.
+GPL 3 offers stronger protection against patents than GPL 2.

 Affero General Public License (AGPL)